Note: This page is updated for WriteLog version 12.x.

 - How to save your contest files

-- Telling WriteLog how many radios you are using
+- Telling WriteLog how many radios you are using and what settings to use for your radio

 - Port Setup — radio type, Comm port, PTT, CW port, DVK type